sunha-shin/momentum-todo/README.md

 ⭐ What I learned ⭐
-Should use a spread operator to shallaw copy for keeping an immuntability
+- Should use a spread operator to shallaw copy for keeping an immuntability.
+- In React, when working with component state or props, it is important to avoid directly mutating the original state or props.
+- By using the spread operator, a new object or array is created that captures the existing values of the original state or props, while allowing developers to make modifications to the copied version without affecting the original data.
 ```